junaidahmadjm/VR-Parkour-Game/README.md

     - (Meta Quest or XR Interaction Toolkit Device Simulator)
 - Interactions: Same Techniques as Unity VR Template
 - Gameplay:
+    - **Simple Time-Challenge Mode**
+    - A single user must finish a race before a specified time elapsed
-    - Time-cPress `Start Race`button, and Find the `Stop Race` button before countdown expires.
+    - the user must press `Start Race`button, and then find the `Stop Race` button in the city before countdown expires.
     - See video below for an overview

 ## Level Organisation